RhysEJF/radical-alignment/concepts/the-density-paradox.md

 But density doesn't just select for simple, viral ideas.
 It synchronizes them.

 In sparse networks, you might have pockets of people believing different things.
-The "common knowledge"—what everyone knows that everyone knows—remained relatively local.
+The "common knowledge", what everyone knows that everyone knows, remained relatively local.

 In dense networks, common knowledge becomes global instantly.
 And here's where things get dangerous: synchronized belief feels like validated belief.